YosepRA/obsidian-notes/StudioYosepRA/06 - Permanent Notes/Creative Works That “Somehow” Is Helping People.md

 Before I realize it, I have carried the burden that failure in my creative works means death, not only to me, but also my family.
 I don't need to say this, but this is not a healthy mindset to have.
 And as I write this, I'm trying to dig deeper into this feelings.

 ---

+Alright, where should I start.
+What I mean by start is what is the first question I should ask myself to challenge that perception?
+To question it further and determine whether they are reasonable or not.

+Let's talk about what creativity is first.
+Creativity is simply a desire to create.
+When you think that you want to build something, you just simply go for it.
+There is no further question to be asked, nor doubt to linger.
+Do it with your heart.
+That's it.
+After that comes an aspect that is as important as creating stuff, which is sharing it to the community.
+From there, you will get all sorts of reactions such as praise and criticism.
+However, it will be best if at least there is one person who find what you build to be useful.

+This is what I think about creativity itself.
+A very simple and mundane desire to create.
+As long as what you're trying to build is good, then it's never bad to start building on it.

+The next is a question about making a living, or making money.
+Making money is, well, making money.
+You have a service or goods that people need, then people will buy them.
+When it comes to creative works, they are our service and goods.
+If there is a person who needs it and they are willing to pay for it, then that's how you make money.

+That's just a simple gist of making money.
+However, we all know that it's not that simple.
+And I don't want to elaborate any further lest this post become to congested with nonsensical anxiety that will make me miss the simple part of it.

+The part of creativity where you should share it to other people and the part of making money where you are selling your products are tightly connected.
+This is where my greatest weakness is.

+I always find it difficult to share my thoughts and ideas.
+Mainly, it was because of my rock-bottom confidence.
+Who am I to voice my ideas?
+Who am I to tell that other person that their product is bound to fail?
+Who am I to encourage people to separate trashes based on their type?
+Truly...
+Who am I to think that I deserve to even let my voice out?

+Yes.
+My confidence is that low when it comes to sharing my thoughts and ideas.
+Which is weird because contrasting to that, I have a weird confidence (or ignorance, whatever you want to call it) when faced with difficult computer science materials.
+Like the thought of being quite good at computer science, engineering, or even art isn't too far from my arms' reach.
+And I understand that these feeling of weird confidence is rooted not from arrogance, as in I underestimate everything and think these fields are actually so easy.
+No, it's not like that.
+But rather, I understand how vast the world is, how much I need and could learn, which is basically unlimited honestly.
+But despite that, I don't feel discourage with the vastness of it all.
+On the contrary, I'm weirdly excited.
+Weird for someone as apathetic as I am.

+---

+To simplify the content of the previous block into short sentences:

+**"I don't know how to share or in what way should I share my works with others.
+Moreover, I absolutely hate and detest it to use money as a reason and motivation to be creative.
+However, I absolutely do NOT have any problem, deficiency, or apathy on my curiosity of being creative and do hard things."**

+It's true that I don't know what to say to other people when it comes to sharing my works.
+Heck, I can't even imagine myself saying "Hey, this is what I just build.
+Check it out!"
+Perhaps, I just have a lingering and hidden fear of criticism.
+It's funny because despite my apparent apathetic nature, I can't just not care about what people say about what I create.
+Sure, getting criticized is painful.
+But **it's so much more painful for me if my creations somehow endanger and hurt someone instead.** I'm too weak-hearted to bear the responsibility, which is something I must bear, of course.
+I guess, this is one of the thorn in my heart that continually piercing it from inside out.

+Ha!
+Even the thought of myself building an application which has a payment system to it, then there is a bug that causes people miss their money continually scare me and give me endless anxiety.
+So yeah...
+The thought of hurting people unintentionally because of my imperfections as a creative person is what scares me the most right now.

+---

+Based on that, what can I do?
+One or a few things I know is that:

+1. *I can't control how people think and feel about me.*
+   People can like me or hate me, it's absolutely up to them.
+I won't say that I won't care about it because I simply cannot.
+But, I very much understand that however best I conduct myself, even then when I breathe, I may have hurt someone else.
+Even by living, I may have hurt someone else.
+To that point, I simply can't do anything about it.
+2. *What I can do is what I can do.*
+   This is what I've been trying to instill and carve in my heart for the past few months.
+No matter how chaotic and uncertain the world around me is, what I can do for today is what I can do for today.
+And what I can do for today, I must put my best effort and heart to it.
+As long as I put in the good works, it will inevitably bear good fruits too sometimes later.
+God is a good God.
+He won't give me rocks when I plant wheat and nurture it well to my best abilities.
+To that, I have to have faith, in God primarily and in my works and honest efforts too.

+Truly, most (if not all) of my mental problems can be solved by those two points.
+An understanding of things that I cannot control, and an understanding of things that I can.
+An understanding that I reap what I sow.
+If I sow good seeds and nurture it with an honest heart and effort, God will bring it to bear good fruits also.
+It won't bear good fruits in our timing, but on His timing.
+To that, again, I have to have faith in God and my works.

+Then, what can I do as a creative person and a human being today and forever?
+Well, I should just create.
+Whenever I can think of something, an app, music, art, whatever that can help people in their particular difficulties, then I would just create it.
+One thing for sure is that my creations won't be perfect nor flawless.
+They may not be the most beautiful and perfect thing in the world that deserve all the praise, adulation, or money.
+But I at least can guarantee it that I put all my heart and effort in building it, and my honesty of heart that I want to help other people.
+That somehow, somehow... what I build may help that one person.
+Then I thank God for enabling me for doing so, and cheer myself up with a delicious sweet bread and tea for a job well done.

+Truly, truly.
+It is that simple.

+---
 ## References